Mike Binder: Life and career

 Binder wrote and directed three mid-2000s films in which he also played supporting roles.
 The first, The Upside of Anger, starring Joan Allen and Kevin Costner, premiered at the January 2005 Sundance Film Festival; thirteen months later, Man About Town with Ben Affleck, was first seen at the February 2006 Santa Barbara International Film Festival and, after another 13 months, Reign Over Me was released; Binder directed, wrote, and appeared in the film, starring Adam Sandler and Don Cheadle.
 His most recent film is 2014's Black or White, starring Kevin Costner and Octavia Spencer.

 As an actor, Binder has appeared in Steven Spielberg's Minority Report with Tom Cruise, Rod Lurie's The Contender with Joan Allen, and Rebecca Miller's The Private Lives of Pippa Lee with Robin Wright Penn.
+He also appeared in Season 2, Episode 10 of Curb Your Enthusiasm (2001).

-Binder has directed most of the screenplays he has written, and has acted in many of them as well.
+Binder has directed many of the screenplays he has written, and has acted in a number of them as well.
 As a writer, he has written screenplays for Steven Spielberg, Julia Roberts, Robert Zemeckis, Jim Carrey, Adam Sandler, Tim Allen and Reese Witherspoon.

 Binder's first novel, Keep Calm, a thriller set in the UK, was published in 2016.

-He directed stand-up comedian Bill Burr's most recent Netflix comedy special Paper Tiger.
-On October 4, 2020 his five-part documentary series on The Comedy Store, based on the years he spent there and interviews with most of the major alumni of the famous nightclub, aired on Showtime.
+Binder directed stand-up comedian Bill Burr's 2019 Netflix comedy special Paper Tiger.

+On October 4, 2020, his five-part documentary series The Comedy Store which was based on the years he spent at The Comedy Store comedy club and features interviews with many of the major comedians who appeared at the famous nightclub, aired on Showtime.